jerome9189/github-pages-with-jekyll/_posts/2022-06-19-the-big-train-trip-day-3.md

 title: "The Big Train Trip: Day 3"
 date: 2022-06-19
 ---
-Woke up early today for the bus tour.
+Woke up early today for the Glacier Park Red Bus Tour.
 We picked up some coffee and a breakfast sandwich at the local grocery store on our way to the pickup spot.

 <img src="/github-pages-with-jekyll/docs/assets/images/day3_redbus.jpg" alt="Red tour bus" width="500"/>